fossbarrow/ultimate-seo-checklist/SEO-Tools/Googlebot.md

 ## 5. Canonicalization

 <hr>
-A big problem for large sites, especially ecommerce, is the issue of duplicate webpages.
+A big problem for large sites, especially e-commerce, is the issue of duplicate web pages.

-There are many practical reasons to have duplicate webpages, such as different language pages.
+There are many practical reasons to have duplicate web pages, such as different language pages.

 If you’re running a site with duplicate pages, it’s crucial that you identify your preferred webpage with a canonical tag and hreflang attribute.